 You can register a total of 50 fingerprints plus extra key fobs.
 This can be done with or without the app, but it’s easiest if you do use it.
 The wording is slightly confusing at first as it’s unclear if you should follow the instructions to place your finger on the sensor before or after tapping the Add button.

-Blusafe has made a useful installation video that takes you through the entire setup process, including registering fingerprints, and it’s well worth following this even if you’re not installing the hardware yourself.
+Blusafe has made a that takes you through the entire setup process, including registering fingerprints, and it’s well worth following this even if you’re not installing the hardware yourself.

 Overall, the app is pretty good but navigation could be simpler.
 There are various menus in different sections containing settings which could be placed together, and it isn’t particularly obvious what some options such as “Sound” do.
 It would be nice to see a similar gesture-based unlock method that didn’t require you to open the app, too.